rougin/transcribe/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-`Transcribe` is a simple localization package written in PHP.
-A localization source can be from `.php` files or from a database connection using [PDO](https://www.php.net/manual/en/intro.pdo.php).
+`Transcribe` is a simple localization package written in PHP in which the translated word can be retrieved easily based on the specified locale.
+A localization source can be from multiple `.php` files or from a database connection using [PDO](https://www.php.net/manual/en/intro.pdo.php).

 ## Installation